coredns/deployment/kubernetes/FAQs.md

 In CoreDNS v1.2.2 that is provided with K8s v1.12, after editing the ConfigMap, CoreDNS will automatically "reload" its configuration file.

-he reload causes some metrics on the Prometheus interface to be missing.
+The reload causes some metrics on the Prometheus interface to be missing.

 ## Frequently Asked Questions

 #### FAQ-1 : Why am I unable to get an answer to the DNS queries when I'm using ```busybox``` to test?

-Busybox has a [known bug](https://github.com/docker-library/busybox/issues/48) and therefore does not work while using for testing DNS queries in Kubernetes.
+Busybox has a [known bug](https://github.com/docker-library/busybox/issues/48) and therefore does not work for testing DNS queries in Kubernetes.
 The workaround for this is to ensure that the image of Busybox is lower or equal to 1.28.4
 See: [dns can't resolve kubernetes.default and/or cluster.local](https://github.com/kubernetes/kubernetes/issues/66924#issuecomment-411804435) for more details.